vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 What is a smart home without digital ears and eyes?
 Sensors are the digital version of those.\
 With the sensor data, you can make conditions, act on it and control other devices.

-On this page, you find my personal favorite sensors, actuator and other home automation related Zigbee hardware.
+On this page, you find my personal favorite sensors, actuator and other Zigbee home automation related hardware.

 If you need some home automation inspiration, check my [home automation ideas](../ideas/home_automation_ideas) section!

-Most devices are for sale by the online shops AliExpress or Banggood.
+Most devices are for sale by the online shop AliExpress.
-I order 90% of my home automation devices on these two sites for years already.
+I order 90% of my home automation devices on this site for years already.
 You pay a good price, and they have fast shipping, sometimes you have the order already delivered within one week!

 ---